 - Blasts reactive with PAS, acid phosphatase, and nonspecific esterase.

 Immunophenotyping reveals megakaryoblast expression of one or more platelet glycoproteins: CD41 (glycoprotein IIb/IIIa) and/or CD61 (glycoprotein IIIa).
 Myeloid markers CD13 and CD33 may be positive; CD36 is typically positive.
 Blasts are negative with the anti-MPO antibody and other markers of myeloid differentiation.
 In bone marrow biopsies, megakaryocytes and megakaryoblasts may react positively to antibodies for Factor VIII.
 The differential diagnosis includes minimally differentiated AML, acute panmyelosis with myelofibrosis, ALL, pure erythroid leukemia, and blastic transformation of chronic myeloid leukemia or idiopathic myelofibrosis and metastatic tumors in the bone marrow (particularly in children).
-(Refer to the PDQ summary on Chronic Myeloproliferative Disorders Treatment for more information on chronic myeloid leukemia or idiopathic myelofibrosis).
+(Refer to the PDQ summary on Chronic Myeloproliferative Neoplasms Treatment for more information on chronic myeloid leukemia or idiopathic myelofibrosis).

 No unique chromosomal abnormalities are associated with acute megakaryoblastic leukemia in adults.[57,73] In children, particularly infants, a distinct clinical presentation may be associated with t(1:22)(p13; q13).[70,72] The prognosis for this type of acute leukemia is poor.[74,75]